JoannaAdermark1/My_django_project/README.md

 # Django ToDo List Application

+To Do list app with User Registration, Login, Search and full Create Read Update and DELETE functionality.

 ## Overview

 This Django-based ToDo List application allows users to manage their tasks efficiently.
 Users can create, update, and delete tasks, mark them as complete, and search for specific tasks.
 The application uses Django's authentication system for user management.